silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Developers can explicitly expose static assets by calling `composer vendor-expose`.
 This is necessary after updating your `resources-dir` or `expose` configuration in your `composer.json` file.

 `composer vendor-expose` accepts an optional `method` argument (e.g.: `composer vendor-expose auto`).
-This controls how the files are exposed in the "resources" directory:
+This controls how the files are exposed in the "_resources" directory:
 * `none` disables all symlink / copy
 * `copy` copies the exposed files
 * `symlink` create symbolic links to the exposed folder